• Skip to primary navigation

 Underside of Yew branches.

-This was really tricky for me at first.
-By themselves, spruce tips are aggressively flavored, so a little goes a long way, especially if you have a more aggressive tasting species.
+By themselves, spruce tips taste strong, so a little goes a long way, especially if you have a more aggressive tasting species.

-For the most part, for me it's helped to think about them as either one or two flavors: honeydew melon and mint.
+It's helpful to think about the spruce tip flavor as tasting like honeydew melon or mint.
 From there, I just imagine what a dish would taste like if I added one or both of the two.
-Here's some examples of flavors spruce tips like be paired with.
+Here's some examples of flavors spruce likes be paired with.

 Savory